tail-ed/tailed-ui/README.md

-# shadcn-tailed
+# tailed-ui

 Planned to be modified version of shadcn components that are easily importable and have slight more customization.
 Currently package contains a simple button which takes in a label property which sets the value of the value displayed on the button.
-Plan to add custom components to this package and allow them to be installed/copied into the system using ```npx @tail-ed/shadcn-tailed``` and correctly configure it how shadcn works.It was private but it is now public.
+Plan to add custom components to this package and allow them to be installed/copied into the system using ```npx @tail-ed/tailed-ui``` and correctly configure it how shadcn works.It was private but it is now public.
 Relies on packages like raddix-ui and tailwind which will also be installed.

 **Download the latest version as older versions are filled with bugs or don't work**